Manson scores 8:02 into OT, Avs beat Blues 3-2 in Game 1

 Kyrou scored on the power play to tie the game with 3:14 remaining.
 The Blues have been potent on the power play, going 9 for 27 during the playoffs.

 Girard staked Colorado a 2-1 lead midway through the second period on a shot that went through Binnington’s pads.
-Defenseman Erik Johnson nearly had another moments earlier with a wide-open net, but couldn’t get anything on his shot.
+Defenseman Erik Johnson nearly scored moments earlier with a wide-open net, but couldn’t get speed on his shot.
 Binnington reached out with his glove while on the ground to stop the rolling puck.

-O’Reilly took advantage of a Cale Makar turnover to score early in the first period.
+O’Reilly took advantage of Cale Makar’s miscue to score early in the first period.
 O’Reilly has a goal in five straight playoff games, matching the longest playoff goal streak in Blues history.
 He tied the mark held by Phil Roberto (1972) and Joe Mullen (1982), according to NHL Stats.

-Leading into the game, Colorado captain Gabriel Landeskog, who’s coming off late-season knee surgery, wasn’t buying the rust argument.
+But Landeskog, who’s coming off late-season knee surgery, refused to buy into the rust argument.

-“Everybody wants to make that into a thing,” Landeskog said.
-“Having that rest in the bank will be good.”

 BLUES STREAK